Devtowers/L-Shot/README.md

 ⇢ CSS → for styling and design
 ⇢ JavaScript → for handling choices and interactivity

-We also used W3Schools tutorials to learn and apply coding concepts like.
+We also used W3Schools tutorials to learn and apply coding concepts.

 • Customization